wotGPT/ccna-labs/README.md

 - Verified STP convergence and backup path activation
 - Demonstrated Layer 2 redundancy and fault tolerance

+### Lab-12-EtherChannel

+- Configured EtherChannel using LACP
+- Bundled multiple physical links into a logical connection
+- Verified EtherChannel operation using switch commands
+- Observed STP interaction with EtherChannel
+- Simulated a member-link failure
+- Demonstrated increased redundancy and bandwidth utilization

 ---

 ## Tools Used